martinez-zacharya/TRILL/docs/home.md

 ## Misc.
 Tips

 - Make sure there are no "\*" in the protein sequences
-- After finetuning and trying to save a model, if all the CPU RAM is used the application can crash and not finish saving, leaving you a directory similar to "your_model.pt".
+- After finetuning and trying to save a model using deepspeed, if all the CPU RAM is used the application can crash and not finish saving, leaving you a directory similar to "your_model.pt".
 You can rescue your model by running this python script
   ```  python
   from pytorch_lightning.utilities.deepspeed import convert_zero_checkpoint_to_fp32_state_dict
   convert_zero_checkpoint_to_fp32_state_dict(“your_model.pt”, “rescued_model.pt”)